kamrranayub/WebIQ---Digital-Agency-Website/Readme.md

 **WebIQ** is a fully responsive, multi-page digital agency website built using **HTML**, **CSS**, and **JavaScript**.
 It showcases services, portfolio, team members, and includes a fully interactive contact form.
 Designed with a clean layout, smooth animations, and mobile-first design principles.

+## 📁 Project Structure

+WebIQ/
+ index.html       # Homepage
+ about.html       # About the agency and team work.html        # Portfolio with filtering options
+ style.css        # Global and responsive styles
+ script.js        # Interactive scripts and event handling assets/          # Images by URL

 ## 🚀 Features